 - 1. The district's performance complies with the policy standard if on the "Staff-Family Relationships" (aka Family Engagement) topic, which is comprised of six questions, the District is near the 50th percentile or above compared to all schools in the national dataset with a medium (30-70%) Free and Reduced Lunch (FRPL) percentage in a non-urban setting. - 2.
-The district's performance complies with the policy standard if the average "favorable" result for the "Barriers to Engagement" topic, which comprises six out of the 13 questions on this topic, exceeds the "favorable" result from the last survey period.
+The district's performance complies with the policy standard if the average "favorable" result for the "Barriers to Engagement" topic, which comprises six out of the 13 questions on this topic plus one custom question (new in 2022), exceeds the "favorable" result from the last survey period.

-1. In 2021, compared to all schools nationally with a medium (30-70%) Free and Reduced Lunch percentage in a non-urban setting, the district's score was near the 40th percentile for the topic of "Staff-Family Relationships" (aka Family Engagement).
+In 2022, compared to all schools nationally with a medium (30-70%) Free and Reduced Lunch percentage in a non-urban setting, the district's score was near the 50th percentile for the topic of "Staff-Family Relationships" (aka Family Engagement